solana-foundation/solana-improvement-documents/proposals/0075-precompile-for-secp256r1-sigverify.md

-In accordance with [SIMD 0152](https://github.com/solana-foundation/solana-improvement-documents/pull/152) the behavior of the program is as follows:
+In accordance with [SIMD 0152](https://github.com/solana-foundation/solana-improvement-documents/pull/152) the behavior of the program must be as follows:

 1. If instruction `data` is empty, return error.
 2. The first byte of `data` is the number of signatures `num_signatures`.